DmitryOrNotDmitry/GeneralChat/README.md

 This project is a real-time anonymous chat service that allows users to communicate in a shared chat without registration or identification.

-Stack: Go, Gin, MongoDB, Redis, WebSocket
+Stack: Go, Gin, MongoDB, Redis, WebSocket, Docker Compose, Prometheus, Grafana.